rams3sh/cowin4all/README.md

 ![Cowin Setup](media/cowin4all.jpg)

-[ngrok](https://dashboard.ngrok.com/get-started/setup) was used or exposing my internal API Service endpoint to the internet in case I had to book slots for my friends.
+[ngrok](https://dashboard.ngrok.com/get-started/setup) was used for exposing my internal API Service endpoint to the internet in case I had to book slots for my friends.

 Below screenshots can help you setup the relay integrations in SMSSync app.

 ### 3.1.
 SMSSync Setup

-1. Install the SMSSyncAPP and set the app as default SMS app.
+1. Install the SMSSync App and set the app as default SMS app.

-2. Go to Integration > Custom Web Service > (+) -> Create a new custom web service integration
+2. Go to `Integration > Custom Web Service > (+)` - Create a new custom web service integration

 3. Below are two images detailing setup in case of local lan based setup and internet based setup.